 If you are still unsure about selling your house at auction, then we don’t blame you.
 There are numerous risks involved that could leave you regretting your decision and there is the possibility of selling your property for a minimal sum.
 One alternative is to let National Homebuyers buy your house for cash fast within 30 days.
-We buy any house, in any condition, anywhere in the UK.
+We buy any home, in any condition, anywhere in the UK.

 Alternatives to House Auctions

-Here at National Homebuyers we believe we provide a more efficient and fairer solution if you are looking to sell your house fast.
+Here at National Homebuyers, we believe we provide a more efficient and fairer solution if you are looking to sell your house fast.

 Below, there is a comparison of the speed and ease of selling a house using a house buying company likes ours or a property auction.

 Firstly, there is the speed.
-National Homebuyers are not only quicker then selling your house at auction, but are also more flexible, with the settlement completion date being tailored to the need or want of the seller.
+National Homebuyers are not only quicker than selling your house at auction but are also more flexible, with the settlement completion date being tailored to the need or want of the seller.
 If they want to arrange for the sale to be completed the day before their moving-in date for their next property, for example, this is easily arranged.
-However if you sell your house at auction you do not have this freedom.
+However, if you sell your house at auction you do not have this freedom.
 On the other hand, the time it takes after the gavel falls, which is usually around a month, is non-negotiable and can ultimately lead to frustration.

 What’s more, it takes considerable time and effort just to find the right auction house for your property.
-Do you choose a local or national house auction company?
+Do you choose a local or national house auctions company?
 Are the properties at the auction house similar to mine?
 Or is this auction house for more dilapidated properties where the buyers are interested in renovating?

-Then there is the time the auction house will want to market your property and the time it takes for a house auction date to actually come around.
+Then there is the time the auction house will want to market your property and the time it takes for a property auction date to actually come around.
 These are all things that need to be carefully considered before you selling your home at auction.

 So if you are in need of an alternative to selling your house at auction then get in contact with National Homebuyers who will buy your house for cash quickly.

-We buy any property in any condition
+We buy any property up for auction

 Secondly, and although this is true for all platforms, properties that do well at auctions are those that are high-standard and with small mortgages.
 It seems so obvious that it is hardly worth a mention, but it is important with respect to the reserve price.